 - There are trade-offs between the three criteria and no perfect ways to allocate scare resources across countries. - Organisations such as the Global Fund and Gavi have defined eligibility criteria, which dictate that, for their core areas of support, all eligible countries should receive an allocation.
 These allocations are, however, weighted based on equity considerations, and application processes are used to ensure a minimum level of ROI.
 While being driven primarily by the principle of equality, these allocation methodologies best balance equality with equity and ROI considerations when a ceiling for each country is instituted, and applications are required to justify the use of funds up to this ceiling and where funds are reallocated where sufficient justification is not provided.
-This in effect introduces an element of competition to the allocation process which sharpens the incentive to design a highly impactful application. - Some organisations provide a substantial top-up to their core allocations for a subset of the most in need countries for issues of strategic importance (e.g., Global Fund Strategic Initiatives and Gavi Equity Accelerator Funding, EAF).
-These are not based on competitive application and allocation processes but are well suited to delivering 'catalytic' results in specific areas.
+This in effect introduces an element of competition to the allocation process which sharpens the incentive to design a highly impactful application.

-156 Comparators have been selected purposively based on the author's knowledge and to present a range of approaches.
+&lt;sup>156 Comparators have been selected purposively based on the author's knowledge and to present a range of approaches.
 Comparator approaches have not been evaluated in detail as part of this evaluation process, and findings should be interpreted with caution.

-157 E.g. through a competition process where ceilings do not ensure at least some allocation to all other eligible countries.
+&lt;sup>157 E.g. through a competition process where ceilings do not ensure at least some allocation to all other eligible countries.